Ethan-CS/ResearchNotes/2024/08/202408022045 ALGOWIN Rejection.md

 (motivation, related work, own contributions, techniques) separated into
 logical sections; the paper should also try to be as clear as possible to the
 reader.

+*Introduced these sections.*

 I recommend seeking the help of an experienced researcher to get further
 feedback.

+*Agree - I need help, don't want to ask as so embarrassed about these comments, need to try and work diligently by myself first.*

 - In the abstract, start by presenting the firefighter problem, as it is not
  clear that the reader knows it.

+*First pass done.*

 - Also in the abstract, it is common to separate the results into a different
  paragraph.

+*Also first pass done.*

 - Please avoid using references as grammatical objects ("in [X]").
  Instead, either tack them at an appropriate point of the sentence without